bravetechnologycoop/brave-alert-lib/README.md

   Expects the header to contain `X-API-KEY`.

-  Expects the body to contain `verificationCode`.
+  Expects the body to contain `verificationCode` and `responderPushId`.

-  Prints the Alert API key and verificiation code to the logs.
-This will be used when designating a device to a particular location/installation by adding the Alert API key to the DB.
+  Prints the Alert API key, verificiation code, and responder push ID to the logs.
+This will be used when designating a device to a particular location/installation by adding the Alert API key and responder push ID to the DB.

   On success, returns `200` and the body `'OK'`.